tanvirkhon/website-rebrand/README.md

 ## Description

-This coding challenge required us to refactor the existing code for the Horiseon web0site in order to make it more accessible for its clients and so that it optomized for search engines.
+This coding challenge required us to refactor the existing code for the Horiseon website in order to make it more accessible for its clients and so that it optomized for search engines.

 The Acceptance Criteria for this Challenge were broken up into the following parts: